BoitumeloL/Deep-CNNs-vs-Shallow-CNNs/README.md

 # Deep-CNNs-vs-Shallow-CNNs
-The deep CNN is the VGGNet model
+The deep CNN is the VGGNet model \n
 The shallow CNN is the 'small CNN'